 Chronic constipation can be a frustrating condition, but the good news is that there are multiple treatments available.
 Whether it’s making lifestyle adjustments, trying physical therapies like foot massage and tennis ball therapy, or seeking medical treatment, the ideal solution often involves a combination of methods.
 It’s always a good idea to start with the least invasive options and then work up to more intensive treatments if necessary.
 For any treatment, it’s crucial to consult healthcare professionals, especially when considering the use of laxatives, or prescription medications, or if you’re part of a sensitive group like elderly people.
 Remember, significant improvement can take time, and finding the right direction for treatment might require some trial and error.

 I must admit, the way he approached the session made me feel like it wasn’t just my body he was working on; it was a transformative experience in a good way.
-Eric’s skills and approach were nothing short of amazing, and I felt completely comfortable with him throughout the entire session.
+My therapist’s skills and approach were nothing short of amazing, and I felt completely comfortable with him throughout the entire session, which was a great way to find relief from tension.

 After the massage, I felt incredibly loose, almost as if I were a kid again.
 I couldn’t have asked for a better outcome.
-So much so that I made my next two appointments with Eric before I left.
+So much so that I made my next two appointments before I left.
 His friendly demeanor and expertise are truly praiseworthy.
-Thank you, Eric, for an outstanding massage session!
+Thank you for an outstanding massage session!

 Penny K, Columbus, Ohio